cuiyongbo/programming-scaffold/machine-learning-note/knowledge_base/tensorflow_model_defition.md

 To summarize, classification is focused on assigning data to specific classes, regression is focused on predicting continuous values, and prediction is a more general term that can encompass both classification and regression tasks.

-Q: please give me a detailed example about what tags and signature_def in tensorflow are, how to check them for a model and how to use them for model inference?
+# please give me a detailed example about what tags and signature_def in tensorflow are, how to check them for a model and how to use them for model inference?

 In TensorFlow, `tags` and `signature_def` are important concepts when working with SavedModels, which are the standard format for exporting trained models.
 They help in defining and identifying the different parts of the model, especially when serving the model for inference.